GClunies/reflekt/README.md

 # Follow the prompts to configure the project
 ```

-This will create a new Reflekt project with the following structure:
+You now have a Reflekt project with the structure:
 ```bash
 my-reflekt-project
 ├── .logs/                # CLI command logs